mira-kine/advanced-react-notes/src/week 3 notes/context.md

 5. call useContext with the context we want to use (so in this case, EntryContext)
 6. export provider and the custom hook
 7. Then you can wrap whatever components you need to provide context down to using the EntryProvider provider component you created
-8. as a beginner, you can wrap your whole app at the root level with your UserProvider
+8. as a beginner, you can wrap your whole app at the root level with your UserProvider.
+This <App /> is usually found in index.jsx file

 ```
 const useEntries = () => {